karllhughes/personal-blog-5/_posts/2016-03-24-docker-laravel-php7.markdown

 #### 6. Make sure things are working

 Your application should be available at _http://localhost:80_ if everything is wired up correctly.
 You can also attach the application to another port by modifying the command above to something else: "docker run -it -v $PWD:/www -p <YOUR LOCAL PORT>:80 karllhughes/laravel-php-7".
 If you get a 500 error, make sure your file permissions are open and you have a valid .env file in the project.
 You can also run "composer install" or "composer update" to make sure your packages work with PHP7\.
 Finally, you can run your unit tests with "php vendor/bin/phpunit".
-Now you've got your Laravel application running in PHP7\.
-Congrats!
-Feel free to leave me feedback [on the repo](https://github.com/karllhughes/laravel-php-7) or on [Twitter](https://twitter.com/karllhughes) if you have questions or trouble setting this up.
+Now you've got your Laravel application running in PHP7.

+## What's Next?
+If you're looking to deploy your Laravel PHP applications, [check out my tutorial on using Laravel Forge](/posts/laravel-forge).
+While it doesn't support Docker yet, Forge is a great way to get your PHP apps out into the world fast, so I highly recommend it.